All Episodes

 And the president, by the way, is down visiting the border today.

-Because the Bernie Sanders apparently has the key legislative role in the new Congress.
+Biden also, now this gets very, very interesting here because Bernie Sanders apparently has the key legislative role in the new Congress.

-He's gonna be the top guy.
+He's going to be the top guy.

-Now we have an avowed socialist, radical leftist that honeymoon's in Moscow setting the agenda for the country.
+Now we have an avowed socialist, radical leftist that honeymoons in Moscow setting the agenda for the country.

 Okay.

-Improving tax and spending bills with a simple majority to sidestep the 60 vote threshold.
+Improving tax and spending bills with a simple majority to sidestep the 60-vote threshold.

-Sanders will have the opportunity to shape each reconciliation.
+As budget chair, Sanders will have the opportunity to shape each reconciliation and a role that progressives, leftists, socialists are relishing.

-Five trillion.
+$5 trillion.

 That's a down payment.